By Jon Saints - 18 Apr 2021

 I am not a fan of drawing things this way.

 An alternative to the hierarchical org chart is the org tree.
 The org tree flips the org chart upside down.
 It starts with the President/CEO at the bottom, like the trunk of a tree.
 From there branches are formed which support smaller and smaller branches.
-Finally, the leaves represent those at the “top” - the doers and newbies of the organization.
+Finally, the leaves represent those at the “top” - the experienced doers and up-and-coming newbies of the organization.

 The tree view tells a powerful organizational story which I like much more: